Matt Carmichael (journalist)

 Matt Carmichael (born 21 April 1981) is a sports journalist.

-Carmichael is currently a sports presenter and reporter for Seven News in Sydney.
+Carmichael has previously been a presenter and reporter for Seven News in Sydney.

 Career

 Carmichael is a graduate of Brisbane State High School in Queensland, Australia, where he played rugby and cricket.
 He completed a Bachelor of Journalism at the Queensland University of Technology and then worked with the News-Mail in Bundaberg.
 He later joined Seven regional affiliate Seven Queensland and then Seven News Brisbane.

 Carmichael has previously been a fill-in presenter for Pat Welsh and Ben Davis on Seven News Brisbane.

 Carmichael is now based in Sydney working for Seven News as a full-time sports reporter.

 In January 2011, Carmichael was appointed sport presenter on Seven News Sydney replacing Johanna Griggs.

 In March 2013, Ryan Phelan succeeded him as full-time weekend sports presenter for Seven News Sydney.

+In July 2023, Carmichael replaced Matt Shirvington as sport presenter on Seven News Sydney.

 Carmichael is currently a fill in sport presenter on Seven Morning News, Seven Afternoon News, Sunrise, Seven News Sydney and Weekend Sunrise.

+It was announced in September 2025 that Carmichael will depart Seven News Sydney after 23 years as a result of his role being made redundant.